ucas-vg/TOV_mmdetection/docs/tov/evaluation_of_tiny_object.md

 There are two policy to crop image and merge results, taking TinyPerson as an example.

+The results of the two ways may be little different because of different crop policy and max_per_img.

 ## way1: using origin annotation(run-time crop)

 - crop image while loading image.